sean-horn/private-chef-administration/source/installation/ha.rst

 Completed private-chef.rb example
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A completed private-chef.rb configuration file for a four server tiered
+A completed private-chef.rb configuration file for a five server HA
 private chef cluster, consisting of:

 ================ =========== ================== ====